Don't rip Britain apart, May appeals to fellow EU leaders on Brexit

 She may have little option.
 Facing the annual Conservative Party conference later this month, she is keen to show hardline Brexiters who have called on her to “chuck Chequers” that her plan is the only one that can be negotiated with the EU.

-And, possibly for that audience, she planned to tell the EU leaders that although time was short, “delaying or extending these negotiations is not an option” and rule out the option of a second referendum on Britain’s EU membership.
+And, possibly for that audience, she told the EU leaders that although time was short, “delaying or extending these negotiations is not an option” and rule out the option of a second referendum on Britain’s EU membership.

 EU officials are minded not to paint May into a corner, aware of the increasing opposition to her plans in her Conservative Party, and that she needs a victory of sorts to persuade a reluctant parliament to back a deal.